tailor-platform/frontend-packages/packages/auth/README.md

 ### `useSession` hook

-A hook to get token in client components.
+A suspense hook to get token in client components.

 ```tsx
 "use client";